opencog/atomspace/examples/python/README.md

 ## Mixing python, scheme and Atomese
-Atomese has both scheme and python bindings, and the two programming langauges and styles can be freely intermixed.
+Atomese has both scheme and python bindings, and the two programming languages and styles can be freely intermixed.
 That is, you can call scheme from python, and python from scheme, and everything "just works".

 Both python and scheme can be called from within Atomese, by using